huongdo108/Bottleneck-Denoising-Variational-Autoencoders/README.md

 ## Bottleneck Autoencoder
 I trained a deep autoencoders with only fully-connected layers.
 The architecture has 2 components: Encoder and Decoder.
+Encoder reduces the dimensionality of the MNIST data from  28×28=784  to  10, decoder reconstructs the dimensionality to 784.

 **Encoder**